-We talk more about body alignment within the MUTU System program and we’ll guide you through how to adjust this day by day – it’s really important and a cornerstone of MUTU System – if your body is not stacked in a position that means it can work right, you’re exercising to keep those body parts in the wrong place.
+You can learn more about alignment and back pain HERE– it’s really important and a cornerstone of MUTU System – if your body is not stacked in a position that means it can work right, you’re exercising to keep those body parts in the wrong place.

 Does a Stronger Core Mean Less Back Pain?